-Director is any person who occupies the position of a Director, as defined in Article 173 of the Commercial Companies Law (Legislative Decree No. 21 of 2001).
+AU-1.2.7 Director is any person who is a member of the licensee's Board of Directors, and is individually, and collectively with other Directors responsible for directing the affairs and overseeing the activities of the

-- AU-1.2.8 The fact that a person may have 'Director' in their job title does not of itself make them a Director within the meaning of the definition noted in Paragraph AU-1.2.7.
-For example, a 'Director of Marketing', is not necessarily a member of the Board of Directors and therefore may not fall under the definition of Paragraph AU-1.2.7. - AU-1.2.9 Investment firm licensees must appoint a person to undertake the function of Chief Executive, General Manager or Managing Director.
+AU-1.2.8The fact that a person may have 'Director' in their job title does not of itself make them a Director within the meaning of the definition noted in Paragraph AU-1.2.7.
+For example, a 'Director of Marketing', is not necessarily a member of the Board of

+Directors and therefore may not fall under the definition of Paragraph AU-1.2.7.

+- AU-1.2.9 Investment firm licensees must appoint a person to undertake the function of Chief Executive, General Manager or Managing Director.
 The Chief Executive or General Manager means a person who is responsible for the conduct of the licensee (regardless of actual title).
 The Chief Executive or General Manager must be resident in Bahrain.
 This person is responsible for the conduct of the whole of the firm, or, in the case of an overseas investment firm licensee, for all of the activities of the branch (ref.
-HC-6.3.4).

-A licensee may appoint a Director on the Board to undertake the responsibility of the Chief Executive or General Manager, i.e a Managing Director, in which case the appointment of a Chief Executive or General Manager in addition to the Managing Director will not be permitted.

-The Chief Executive, General Manager or Managing Director of the licensee:

-- (a) Should be fully responsible for the executive management and performance of the licensee, within the framework of delegated authorities set by the Board; - (b) Must devote full-time working hours to the licensee; and - (c) Must not be employed at any other firm.

-The Chairman of the Board may not undertake any executive role, including that of Chief Executive, General Manager or Managing Director.

-The Chief Executive Officer or Managing Director are not permitted, at any time to assume Chairmanship or Deputy Chairmanship of the Board.
+HC-6.3.4). - AU-1.2.9A A licensee may appoint a Director on the Board to undertake the responsibility of the Chief Executive or General Manager, i.e a Managing Director, in which case the appointment of a Chief Executive or General Manager in addition to the Managing Director will not be permitted. - The Chief Executive, General Manager or Managing Director of the licensee: - (a) Should be fully responsible for the executive management and performance of the licensee, within the framework of delegated authorities set by the Board; - (b) Must devote full-time working hours to the licensee; and - (c) Must not be employed at any other firm. - AU-1.2.9C The Chairman of the Board may not undertake any executive role, including that of Chief Executive, General Manager or Managing Director. - AU-1.2.9D The Chief Executive Officer or Managing Director are not permitted, at any time to assume Chairmanship or Deputy Chairmanship of the Board.

+AU-1.2.9B